Olexandr43/PvZ-JS-2.0/README.md

 4.  **UI and UX Enhancements**
     *   **Wave Counter Position:** The wave counter has been moved from the top-right corner to the **bottom-right** for better visibility and to declutter the top UI.
     *   **Sun Collection Animation:** When sun is clicked, it no longer vanishes instantly.
 It now visually **flies across the screen** and into the sun counter, providing better feedback.
-    *   **Cooldown Visuals:** Plant cards in the selection bar now have a dark overlay that visibly drains to show the remaining cooldown time before they can be used again.

 ---